Allah chose the prophets and messengers as the best of examples to their nations

 “Will know a soul what it has sent forth and left behind.”
 (Surah Al-Infitar 82:5)

-The signs of doomsday are told that the appearing of Dajjal, the Appearing of Imam Mahdi, Isa (Jesus) went down to the world (as he directly went to the heaven and never die), and the appearance of Ya’juj and Ma’juj.
-Allah will count our deeds during the world life and scale them.
+The signs of doomsday are told that the appearance of Dajjal, the appearance of Imam Mahdi, Isa (Jesus) went down to the world (as he directly went to heaven and never died), and the appearance of Ya’juj and Ma’juj.
+Allah will count our deeds during our lives and scale them.
 Allah says:

 وَنَضَعُ الْمَوَازِينَ الْقِسْطَ لِيَوْمِ الْقِيَامَةِ فَلَا تُظْلَمُ نَفْسٌ شَيْئًا وَإِن كَانَ مِثْقَالَ حَبَّةٍ مِّنْ خَرْدَلٍ أَتَيْنَا بِهَا وَكَفَىٰ بِنَا حَاسِبِينَ

-The weight of the deed will be followed by a revelation of the person’s deed of the note during in the life.
-The person who has a good deed in the right hand, he will be promised of heaven, while on the contrary, the bad deed one will be thrown into hell.
-Heaven and hell are described in Quran recitation, as quoted.
+The weight of the deed will be followed by a revelation of the person’s deed of the note during their life.
+The person who has a good deed in the right hand will be promised heaven, while on the contrary, the bad deed one will be thrown into hell.
+Heaven and hell are described in the Quran recitation, as quoted.
 Allah says:

 جَنَّاتُ عَدْنٍ يَدْخُلُونَهَا وَمَن صَلَحَ مِنْ آبَائِهِمْ وَأَزْوَاجِهِمْ وَذُرِّيَّاتِهِمْ وَالْمَلَائِكَةُ يَدْخُلُونَ عَلَيْهِم مِّن كُلِّ بَابٍ

-“Gardens of Eden, they will enter them and whoever (were) righteous among their fathers and their spouses, and their offsprings.
+“Gardens of Eden, they will enter them and whoever was righteous among their fathers and their spouses, and their offspring.
 And the Angels will enter upon them from every gate.”
-(Surah Ar- Raad 13:23)
+(Surah Ar-Raad 13:23)

-Heaven describes the beautiful garden which we cannot only imagine because it is beyond that.
-So whoever obey and worship God a lot, then the Angels will open them in every gate.
-On the contrary, those who don’t believe and reject to believe Allah, and for the sinner, for the bad deed is more than good ones will punish to enjoy the fire of hell.
+Heaven describes the beautiful garden which we cannot only imagine because it is beyond.
+So whoever obeys and worships God a lot, the Angels will open them in every gate.
+On the contrary, those who don’t believe and refuse to believe in Allah, and for the sinner, for the bad deed is more than the good ones, will be punished to enjoy the fire of hell.
 God warned it through the Quran.
 Allah says:

 فَأَنذَرْتُكُمْ نَارًا تَلَظَّىٰ